 Dell XPS17 Laptop – This new laptop, which was just released, has become my go-to for editing both at home and on the road.
 It has essentially replaced my need to have the XPS27 and XPS15 2-in-1.

-X-Rite i1 Display Pro – Because I can control my office environment, I calibrate my monitor diligently to ensure colour accuracy when I edit images and video.
+X-Rite i1 Display Pro – Because I can control my office environment, I diligently calibrate my monitor to ensure colour accuracy when editing images and videos.

-WD My Book 6TB Harddrives – Photography, timelapse, and video are all data-intensive, especially when it’s important to have an active copy and backup copy of each file.
-I’ve used these WD My Book harddrives for years and I’ve never had an issue.
+WD My Book 6TB Harddrives – Photography, timelapse, and video are all data-intensive, especially when it’s essential to have an active copy and backup copy of each file.
+I’ve used these WD My Book hard drives for years and never had an issue.
 I always wait until they’re on sale and buy them in pairs.

-Sandisk Extreme Portable SSDs* – I don’t feel like it’s hyperbole to suggest these are indestructible.
-I’ve seen one run over by a toy tractor, skipped across salt water like a stone, left out overnight in the rain and strapped to a toy sailboat for a race across a puddle in the Faroe Islands.
+Sandisk Extreme Portable SSDs* – I don’t think it’s hyperbole to suggest these are indestructible.
+I’ve seen one run over by a toy tractor, skipped across saltwater like a stone, left out overnight in the rain and strapped to a toy sailboat for a race across a puddle in the Faroe Islands.
 Beyond durability, these SSDs are fast enough to support 4k video edits.

-Apple iPad Mini – Remember a minute ago when I said favoured Windows and Android work environments?
+Apple iPad Mini – Remember when I said favoured Windows and Android work environments?
 I didn’t lie.
 I’ve kept my old iPad for a single reason.
 I use it to see how my images look on retina displays.

 Post Processing Software

-Like most photographers, I rely heavily on Adobe Creative Suite, but there are a few important plugins and softwares that I use to make my job easier.
+Like most photographers, I rely heavily on Adobe Creative Suite, but there are a few important plugins and software that I use to make my job easier.